Cray-HPE/docs-csm/operations/node_management/S3FS_Usage_and_Guidelines.md

 ## Cache Pruning

 S3fs maintains a [local cache](https://github.com/s3fs-fuse/s3fs-fuse/wiki/Fuse-Over-Amazon#details), which can fill up if left unchecked, so CSM periodically clears the cache.
 The s3fs cache parent directory is `/var/lib/s3fs_cache`, with a subdirectory corresponding to a given s3fs mount point.
-On management nodes, this will contain an `sds/` subdirectory.
+On master nodes, this will contain an `sds/` subdirectory.
 Otherwise, on all other nodes, it will contain a `boot-images/` subdirectory.

 Periodically, one of two cron jobs runs to clear out cache files. `sds/` is cleared at 00:05 daily when it surpasses 100 GiB, and `boot-images/` is cleared at 00:00 daily when it surpasses 150 GiB.